Autorole/privacy-policy/README.md

 The Bot my store following information automatically when being invited to a new Discord server:

-- Server's ID as value
+- Server ID
-- Role ID's as values
+- Role ID
-- User ID's as values, until they accept the Server's rules (only on Community Servers)
-- Channel ID's as values
+- Channel ID
-- Message ID's as values
+- Message ID
-- Emojo ID's as values
+- Emojo ID

 ## Access to Data